hsivonen/recode-c/README.md

-# recode-c
+# recode_c

-recode-c is a test/sample app that's written in C and uses [encoding_rs](https://github.com/hsivonen/encoding_rs).
+recode_c is a test/sample app that's written in C and uses [encoding_rs](https://github.com/hsivonen/encoding_rs).

 It expects encoding_rs to have been checked out to an adjacent directory.